bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    Semantic HTML to me would be the standard written form of HTML.
+Its best practice to write semantic HTML so the code can be easier to read and understant.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+    Display block will take the whole width of the page while display inline will only take the space of the element.

 3. What are the 4 areas of the box model?
+    1.content
+    2.padding
+    3.border
+    4.margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    Cross axis.

 5. Explain why git is valuable to a team of developers.
+    Git is the industry standard for version control when programming.
+It helps to maintain a log of who is working with the code, keeping up with the most update code and it can save different versions of the same code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.